hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ### Footer

 A Footer provides a fixed space at the bottom of the List.
-Typically Footers house actions related to the ListItems, e.g., when found in a filtering pattern an "Apply" Button can be used to submit the selections.
+Typically, Footers house actions related to the ListItems, e.g., when found in a filtering pattern an "Apply" Button can be used to submit the selections.

 <div class="hds-dropdown__content">
   <Doc::ListContainer class="hds-dropdown__list">